Nikon D4S Review

 The D4S also has what Nikon calls "AF point position memory," which keeps the AF point aligned respective to the frame when changing from landscape to portrait orientation and vice versa.

-For many professional photographers, such as sports shooters, speed and performance of the AF system and burst shooting is not the only critical feature they demand from their camera, but the speed at which they can get images out of the camera and off to editors, clients and others is also very important.
+For many professional photographers -- and especially sports shooters -- speed and performance of the autofocus system and burst shooting is not the only critical feature they demand from their camera.
+The speed at which they can get images out of the camera and off to editors, clients and others is also very important.
 The D4 included a 100Base-T Ethernet jack for fast image transfers straight from the camera while shooting.
-The D4S now includes a 1000Base-T (Gigabit) Ethernet connection providing a transfer rate of up to 185Mbps (up from a comparatively meager 60Mbps on the D4).
+The D4S now includes a 1000Base-T Gigabit Ethernet connection.
+Nikon rates it as good for a transfer rate of up to 185Mbps, up from a comparatively meager 60Mbps on the D4.

-Other workflow-related improvements include a new "RAW SIZE S" file option, which produces 12-bit uncompressed NEF files at 2464 x 1640 (approximately half-resolution) with a file size of around 12MB.
+Other workflow-related improvements include a new "RAW SIZE S" file option, which produces 12-bit uncompressed NEF files at 2,464 x 1,640 pixels (or approximately half-resolution), with a file size of around 12MB.
 For those shooters who don't need full 16MP images or are trying to maximize the capacity of their memory cards while still wanting the editing flexibility of RAW, this is a beneficial feature.

-Audio recording capabilities have also been given an upgrade, including selectable audio frequencies, such as Wide Range and Vocal Range, letting the shooter more closely isolate the type or style of sound they want to record.
-Of course, like the previous model, the D4S includes a headphone jack and mic jack as well as up to 30 steps of audio level adjustment, but unlike its predecessor the D4S lets you adjust microphone sensitivity while recording.
+Audio recording capabilities have also been given an upgrade, including selectable audio frequencies such as Wide Range and Vocal Range, letting the shooter more closely isolate the type or style of sound they want to record.
+Of course, like the previous model, the D4S includes a 3.5mm stereo headphone jack and 3.5mm stereo mic jack, and allows 30 steps of audio level adjustment.
+Unlike its predecessor, though, the D4S lets you adjust microphone sensitivity while recording.

 All the small things